Cinnamon Roasted Sweet Potatoes

 - Stir and bake 10 more minutes or until some of the sweet potatoes are just starting to brown.

-- Remove from oven and drizzle with remaining 1 TBS coconut oil and 2 TBS maple syrup.
+- Remove from oven and drizzle with remaining 1 TBS butter and 2 TBS maple syrup.
 Stir until the sweet potatoes are evenly coated.

 - Sprinkle with cinnamon and stir until it’s evenly distributed.